 Covered Individuals, as defined in our Sport Protection Policy & Handbook, must successfully complete the training and quiz after the test in order to be eligible to participate with DREAM Adaptive Recreation.
 DREAM, through the help of DSUSA, has partnered with the U.S. Center on SafeSport to provide training.

 Covered Individuals are required to complete awareness training, or a refresher course, as applicable, every year.
 The first training to commence no more than 30 day(s) before they have contact with athletes and/or minors in connection with DREAM.
-There is a $17 fee for this training, however DREAM is committed to paying the cost for all Covered Individuals as needed.
+DREAM is committed to paying for this training, with help from the Flathead Electric, Roundup for Safety program.

 The U.S. Center for Safe Sport provides parent and youth training services, toolkits, and resources free of charge to registered individuals.
 It is easy to create an online account at: